Mac Won’t Turn On? A Professional Guide to Troubleshooting & Data Recovery

 DIY attempts often result in permanent data loss.
 Our certified recovery specialists use advanced tools in controlled environments for the highest success rate.

-When Professional Data Recovery is Essential for a Mac That Won't Turn On
+When Professional Data Recovery is Essential

 If your Mac fails to power on after basic checks, and especially if it’s a recent model, professional data recovery services are generally the only viable option if you need the data stored on it.
 Engage experts if: